KEEN

 Overview

 KEEN is an American footwear and accessories company based in Portland, Oregon.
-They specialize in performance shoes for outdoor activities (hiking, water, etc.) as well as for work (construction, warehouse, etc.) They came to us for a full redesign and re-platforming.
+They specialize in performance shoes for outdoor activities as well as for trade work.
+They came to us for a full redesign and re-platforming.
 I was the lead and sole UX designer on the project.

 Discovery

 I took over as UX lead towards the end of the Discovery phase (which sometimes happens in agencies).
-To catch up I watched all recordings of UX Discovery sessions.
-I also looked into requirements documentation and marketing materials provided by KEEN to be well-informed before moving into the Design phase.
+To catch up I watched all recordings of UX Discovery sessions and looked into requirements/marketing materials provided by KEEN.

 Design